Overview

 - response_type: Must be code.
 Indicates that the client expects an authorization code in the response.

-- state: A string used to maintain state between the client and Thumbtack's authorization server and is appended to the redirect_uri upon successful user authorization.
+- state: A string (at least 8 characters long) used to maintain state between the client and Thumbtack's authorization server and is appended to the redirect_uri upon successful user authorization.
 The client includes a unique state value in the authorization request.
 Thumbtack's authorization server includes the same state value in the response.
-The client verifies the returned state to ensure the response is valid.
+The client verifies the returned state to ensure the response is valid and prevent CSRF.

 - audience: Must be set to urn:partner-api. audience is used in the Authorization request.